0xPraedico/0xPraedico/README.md

 I build software and products, often exploratory and iterative.
 Most of my work is closed-source.

-Currently building **SIGA**, a fashion brand inspired by Mediterranean culture & aesthetics.
+Software engineer at Thales R&T and building **SIGA**, a fashion brand inspired by Mediterranean culture & aesthetics.

 Main interests:
 - Systems programming (Rust)